 These is a new initiative to allow some of our 6th form team to find a voice for those who identify as LGBT+.
 We are developing this role this year to explore what it could mean for our school.

 Duke of Edinburgh

 The Duke of Edinburgh scheme is incredibly popular with our students and we offer all three levels here at Chellaston.
 The scheme is clearly renowned across the country and provides students the opportunity to learn new skill, develop resilience but have fun at the same time.

 Each year group has a council specific to their Year group and the needs of its students.
 Each form is represented and meets with the Head of Year ad prefects once every half term.
 Following on from these discussions the HOY can look to address or raise any issues that have been brought up.
 Two representatives from these meetings then feed into the whole school council meetings ran by student leaders and the Senior Leadership Team of the school.
 We invite students to Senior Team meetings and then produce a ‘you said / we did / you can’ document that from reps can then discuss back within their form groups.

-We also meet with pupil focus groups and give out student surveys as regularly as possible to find out more about what pupils want and also encourage feedback after events and around exam times so we can offer the bet support possible.
+In order to work effectively as an academy we believe that it is imperative to give students a voice and to take their opinions and views on board, looking to change and improve things where we can.
+We meet with pupil focus groups and give out student surveys as regularly as possible to find out more about what pupils want and also encourage feedback after events and around exam times so we can offer the bet support possible.
 We encourage subjects to provide opportunities for students to feedback on Teaching and Learning wherever possible and we are really proud of the way we respond to pupil feedback.